jaggannadhan/FastAPIForDummies/README.md

 ```

 ## Key Notes:
 **Modularity** : Routes and logic are often split into routers/ or similar submodules for scalability.
 **Pydantic Models** : Used for request/response validation, typically stored in models/ or schemas/.
 **Minimalism** : Unlike Django, FastAPI doesn’t enforce a strict structure, so you can organize files as per your project’s needs.

+# The goal of this repo is to demonstrate the 2 main standout features of FastAPI 'Asynchronous programming' and 'WebSockets'.